Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Introduction

-In \Ref{GWW1017}, the LU transformations for fermionic systems were introduced, which allow us to define and study gapped quantum phases and topological orders in fermionic systems.
-In particular, we developed a fermionic tensor category theory to classify non-chiral intrinsic fermionic topological orders defined through the fermionic LU transformations without any symmetry.
-In this paper, we are going to use the similar line of thinking to study fermionic gapped phases with symmetries.
+In \Ref{GWW1017}, the LU transformations for fermionic systems were introduced, which allow us to define and study gapped quantum liquid phases and topological orders in fermionic systems.
+In particular, we developed a fermionic tensor category theory to classify intrinsic fermionic topological orders with gappable edge, as defined through the fermionic LU transformations without any symmetry.
+In this paper, we are going to use the similar line of thinking to study fermionic gapped liquid phases with symmetries.
 To begin, we will study the simplest kind of them -- \emph{short-range-entangled fermionic phases with symmetries}.
-Those phases are called fermionic SPT phases which can be defined through the fermionic LU transformations with symmetry.

-Fermionic SPT phases can be defined as the following.\\ (1) They are $T=0$ gapped phases of fermionic Hamiltonians with certain symmetries.\\ (2) Those phases do not break any symmetry of the Hamiltonian.\\ (3) Different SPT phases cannot be connected without phase transition if we deform the Hamiltonian while preserving the symmetry of the Hamiltonian.\\ (4) All the SPT phases can be connected to the trivial product states without phase transition through the deformation the Hamiltonian if we allow to break the symmetry of the Hamiltonian.\\ {}[The term ``connected'' can also mean connected via fermionic LU transformations (with or without symmetry) defined in \Ref{GWW1017}.]
+Those phases are called fermionic SPT phases:\\ (1) They are $T=0$ gapped phases of fermionic Hamiltonians with certain symmetries.\\ (2) Those phases do not break any symmetry of the Hamiltonian.\\ (3) Different SPT phases cannot be connected without phase transition if we deform the Hamiltonian while preserving the symmetry of the Hamiltonian.\\ (4) All the SPT phases can be connected to the trivial product states without phase transition through the deformation the Hamiltonian if we allow to break the symmetry of the Hamiltonian.\\ {}[The term ``connected'' can also mean connected via fermionic LU transformations (with or without symmetry) defined in \Ref{GWW1017}.]

 Note that in 0 spatial dimension, the trivial product states can have even or odd numbers of fermions.
 So the trivial product states in 0D can belong to two different phases.
 In higher dimensions, all the trivial product states belong to one phase (if there is no symmetry).
 This is why when there is no symmetry, there are two fermionic SPT phases in 0D and only one trivial fermionic SPT phase in higher dimensions.